abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   }
   ```

-- we have the ability to specify a **gradient** for the background of a box.
-The gradient is created using the `background-image` property:

 - to add **overlay gradient** with one color, you make the linear-gradient with the same value for the 2 gradient colors

   ```css
   div {